basharatphd/basharatphd.github.io/_pages/research.md

 {% include base_path %}

 ---
-# Basharat Hussain - Research & Professional Background
+# Research & Professional Background

 ## Research
 ### Research Areas
 I work in several **computer science domains**, including intelligent transportation systems, federated learning, and large-scale machine learning applications.

-I am interested in applying:
+I am interested in applying following methodologies for solving on-going problems:

 - **Machine learning and deep learning** techniques for intelligent transportation systems, focusing on traffic prediction, incident detection, and flow optimization.
 - **Federated learning** frameworks for privacy-preserving data analysis in multi-institutional collaborations, emphasizing model accuracy and security in transportation systems.
 - **Spatio-temporal modeling** for urban traffic systems using advanced neural architectures, such as graph convolutional networks and recurrent units.
 - **Optimization techniques** for enhancing decision-making in transportation systems, with a focus on integrating AI-driven methodologies.
 - **Vertical federated learning** for improving data sharing in sensitive domains, including effective feature selection strategies for real-time applications.
+- **Large language models** and their applications in prompt and data generation.
 - **Motion diffusion models** and their applications in predictive analytics, leveraging latent dynamics in transportation and mobility data.
-- Developing and utilizing **open-source tools** for research reproducibility and broad community collaboration.

 ---